SwingGuy1024/SidecarChallenge/README.md

     create user pizza identified WITH mysql_native_password by 'pizza';

 Launch the application and start by adding some menu items.
 This was developed under Java 8 and has been tested running under Java 8 and 12.
+The application jar file can be found in Server/target.
+To run using Maven, type

+    > cd Server
+    > mvn spring-boot:run

+Or you can launch it directly from the jar file:

+    > java -jar Server/Target/Server-0.0.1-SNAPSHOT.jar

 # Notes: